Year 5 Summer term

 After this we will be looking at ‘Animals including Humans’ where we will discuss why living things need to reproduce & look in detail at human life cycle, comparing with other animals.
 Study physical & emotional changes at puberty.
 Research rites of passage throughout human life cycle.

-In addition to this, in History we will be looking at the Vikings; how they lived and the legacy they left behind before moving on to some work in Geography on North America.
+In addition to this, in History we will finish learning more about the Vikings before moving on to look at the Ancient Greeks; how they lived and the legacy they left behind.